 Example 2.
-C owns a vacation home at the beach and sometimes rents it to others.
-For a fundraising auction at church, C donated the right to use the vacation home for 1 week.
-At the auction, the church received and accepted a bid from D equal to the fair rental value of the home for 1 week.
-C can't claim a deduction because of the partial interest rule.
-D can't claim a deduction either, because of the received benefit equal to the amount of D's payment.
+You own a vacation home at the beach and sometimes rent it to others.
+For a fundraising auction at church, you donated the right to use the vacation home for 1 week.
+At the auction, the church received and accepted a bid equal to the fair rental value of the home for 1 week.
+You can't claim a deduction because of the partial interest rule.
+The auction winner can't claim a deduction either, because of the received benefit equal to the amount of the auction winner's payment.
 See Contributions From Which You Benefit, earlier.